What does a SaaS SDR do?

 SDR’s working with marketing

-The qualification process that SDR’s action should feedback into the actions that marketing is taking to acquire leads.
-There should be constant analysis of understanding which channels of lead acquisition are bringing in high quality leads and which are not.
+The qualification process that SDR’s action should be feedback on the actions that marketing is taking to acquire leads.
+There should be constant analysis to understand which channels of lead acquisition are bringing in high-quality leads and which are not.

 SDR’s working with AE’s